 - one object manipulated into many forms

-However, when it comes to deciding which method needs to be invoked for a calling reference type, there are two kinds of behaviors which can be observed.
-And hence, there are two kinds of polymorphic behaviors which can be noticed in object oriented programming structures.
+When it comes to deciding which method needs to be invoked for a calling reference type, there are two kinds of behaviors which can be observed.

 - Compile-time Polymorphism